0xDABE/Dalibe/README.md

 ```
 Attributes `stderr` and `stdwarn` will be empty ("") if cfgLoader has no errors or warnings.

 Then you can read `requirement` (`name` and `age` as in example above) values from config.
-Using if for example
+Using it if for example
 ```Java
 String userName = cfgLoader.getCfgValue("name");
 int userAge = Integer.parseInt(cfgLoader.getCfgValue("age"));
 ```
 Of course, this is only just an example.
-In any java projects you should use more elaborate constructions (e.g. try).
+In any java projects, you should use more elaborate constructions (e.g. try).

 `getCfgValue` can't return `null` in required keys if `.load()` returned true, but for extra keys (`gender` e.g. as above) it can be `null` if config file specifies empty value ("gender=")